Chapter 3. Configuring cloud-init

 Note

-The final line of the user-data file references an SSH public key.
+The last line of the user-data file references an SSH public key.
 Find your SSH public keys in ~/.ssh/id_rsa.pub.
 When trying this sample procedure, modify the line to include one of your public keys.

-4. Use the genisoimage command to create an ISO image that includes user-data and meta-data.
+4. Use the genisoimage command to create an ISO image that includes user-data and meta-data:

 # genisoimage -output ciiso.iso -volid cidata -joliet -rock user-data meta-data